-The first children's entertainer to headline at the Los Angeles Amphitheater, this four time recipient of the Parents' Choice Award and the man Los Angeles Parent called the "Canadian Minister of Positivity" has successfully transformed children's entertainment into a family affair.
+The first children’s entertainer to headline at the Los Angeles Amphitheater, this four time recipient of the Parents’ Choice Award and the man Los Angeles Parent called the “Canadian Minister of Positivity” has successfully transformed children’s entertainment into a family affair.
 Offering his broad talents to speak to the family unit and express his feelings about where the world is going and what children are learning.
-A devoted father of four and husband of 25 years who describes meeting his wife Odette as "love at first sight", Fred credits her dream to start a children's dance theatre program as the catalyst that propelled him into this career.
-Lessons learned through the challenges and rewards of parenthood are translated into all that he does.
+A devoted father of four, lessons learned through the challenges and rewards of parenthood are translated into all that he does.

 His pre-music experience working with troubled youth set the stage for what was to come; providing an understanding of the trauma of child abuse and the ability of music to heal.
 Those learnings, along with the untimely passing of his 12- year-old sister with Down’s Syndrome and subsequent passing of his father a year later, sparked a period of deep soul-searching and life-changing decisions.
 Inspired by his sister’s pure love of music, the man who had planned to become an economist, made a choice to become a performer.
 Lucky for us, he did.

-More than the music, the two-time Juno winner (equivalent of a Grammy) for Best Children's Album Sing with Fred and eight-time nominee's body of work is about energy and emotional connection.
-The guy who crawled magically out of that hollow log for 12 seasons and nearly 900 episodes in the hit CBC TV show Fred Penner's Place receives fan mail to this day from some of the 55 million American viewers where the show ran for four years on the U.S.'s Nickelodeon.
-Always building on a common theme rooted in integrity and a "belief in what I can do" he has created a lasting impact that crosses the generations and continues to grow.
+More than the music, the four-time Juno winner (equivalent of a Grammy) for Best Children’s Album in 1985, 2004, 2015, and 2018 and eight-time nominee’s body of work is about energy and emotional connection.
+The guy who crawled magically out of that hollow log for 12 seasons and more than 900 episodes in the hit CBC TV show Fred Penner’s Place receives fan mail to this day from some of the 55 million American viewers where the show ran for four years on the Nickelodeon’s Nick Jr..
+Always building on a common theme rooted in integrity and a “belief in what I can do” he has created a lasting impact that crosses the generations and continues to grow.

 From the small screen to the live stage; from writing songs to composing scores; this seasoned performer’s ability to blend his considerable talents has garnered critical acclaim and a host of awards.
 Like the precious ingredients in your favourite feel good soup, his combination of warmth, ease, enthusiasm and grace bring nourishment too often lacking in these turbulent times.

 In 2000, the Canadian Institute of Child Health honoured Fred for his contribution to the well-being and safety of children.
-He is also a humble recipient of the Order of Canada, the highest recognition given to a Canadian citizen.
-One of his albums, Happy Feet was named Best Children's Album of the Year by the U.S.A's Entertainment Weekly and he is the first ever winner of the Prairie Music Award for Outstanding Children's Recording.
+He is also a humble recipient of the Order of Canada, the highest recognition given to a Canadian citizen and the Order of Manitoba, a similar award from his home province.
+One of his albums, Happy Feet was named Best Children’s Album of the Year by the U.S.A’s Entertainment Weekly and he is the first ever winner of the Prairie Music Award for Outstanding Children’s Recording.

-His visibility has allowed him the privilege and joy of using his voice to "bring something of value" as a spokesperson for organizations like UNESCO, World Vision, UNICEF and the National Conference on Down Syndrome, which he chaired.
+His visibility has allowed him the privilege and joy of using his voice to “bring something of value” as a spokesperson for organizations like UNESCO, World Vision, UNICEF and the National Conference on Down Syndrome.
 In 2005, Fred journeyed to Zambia, Africa with World Vision to host a program for Child Sponsorship in the Western World.